10 Ways to Start a Public Address

 9. Entertain the audience

+How is your voice heard by others?
 Public speakers and entertainers have similar jobs — they both want the audience’s attention.
 If you can start your speech by entertaining your audience, it’ll make your address more memorable.
-Telling a joke or funny story is usually entertaining, if you tell the right one.
+Opening your speech with a joke or funny story is usually entertaining, if you tell the right one.
 “Of all the introductions I’ve received, that was by far the most recent.”

 Humor and entertainment make the audience feel more at ease.
 If you can get them laughing or smiling, then you have their attention.